Alice May Williams, film still from By The Accident Of Your Birth, 2017 (c) Alice May Williams

 Six contemporary art commissions highlight the progression towards equality through the stories of women who have contributed to the spirit & history of Knole.

 This critical moment in history is no better illustrated than at Knole where the rules of inheritance impacted so significantly on the women who lived there.
-2017 Turner Prize winner Lubaina Himid joins five other commissioned artists responding through different media – sculpture, sound, film, interventions and a website, with works that encompass love, betrayal, class, gender and inheritance.
+Six commissions on site at National Trust’s Knole by Lubaina Himid, CJ Mahony, Emily Speed, Alice May Williams & Melanie Wilson, and an online work by Lindsay Seers.
+Each artist responded, through different media – sculpture, sound, film, interventions and a website, with commissioned works that encompassed love, betrayal, class, gender and inheritance.

-The National Trust’s Women and Power is a year-long programme of events and exhibitions celebrating the 100th anniversary of the Representation of the People Act through the telling of less-known and often hidden stories of women at Trust places, including some of those involved in the fight for suffrage.
+The National Trust’s Women and Power was a year-long programme of events and exhibitions celebrating the 100th anniversary of the Representation of the People Act through the telling of less-known and often hidden stories of women at National Trust places, including some of those involved in the fight for suffrage.